brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 # Introduction
 Our laser cutter is one of our most popular tools.
 It can be used to cut or engrave lots of common materials including timber, plastic, and paper, to name a few.
 Unfortunately it cannot cut metal or glass (though it can engrave them in the right circumstance).

+> **23rd August:** The current tool status is **degraded**.
+The X axis motor failed and was replaced.
+However the shaft is smaller and there's a 3D printed spacer in place.
+This slips while engraving resulting in *wonky* engraves.
+If you urgently need to do small engrave jobs, you can get away with tightening the grub screw between engraves - chat to staff for more info.
+> New parts will arrive and be installed by approx. Friday 26th August.
+{.is-warning}

 ![laser.png](/digitalfabrication/laser.png =x300)
 *A picture of our laser cutter*